qbism/q2tools-220/README.md

 	$colormap colormap

 # Build from source:
-A Linux makefile and Windows cross-compile from Linux makefiles are included.
-Download and build the Windows dependency libraries or find pre-compiled libs.
-The pre-compiled libs from the Q2PRO SDK for MinGW-w64 do the trick.
+Linux-  Makefiles for 32-bit and 64-bit builds of Linux and Windows are included.
+Assuming a 64-bit build environment, packages lib32z1 and lib32z1-dev are needed to build 32-bit.

-Visual Studio sln is included.
+Cross-compile- Required packages: mingw-w64, mingw-w64-i686-dev, gcc-multilib.
+Pre-compiled Windows dependency libraries are included in /mgw-sdk, or download and build them from scratch.

-CodeBlocks project is inlcuded as an editing aid, but isn't set up for compiling.
-Use the makefiles instead.
+Windows- Visual Studio sln is included.
+VS compiler fixes (MaxEd)